florish-lacy/wp-docker/README.md

 - See the database schema and data in PHPMyAdmin at `http://localhost:8080`.
 - While running `npm start` or `npm run dev`, the BrowserSync proxy is available at `http://localhost:3000`.
 This will immediately update when changes are made to the theme SCSS or PHP files.

+> Note: Logging into the WordPress dashboard may not work on the BrowserSync proxy (`http://localhost:3000/wp-admin`).
+Use the `http://localhost/wp-admin` URL to login to the WordPress dashboard.

 ### Docker